 Although we don’t have any bank branches, you can manage your money and make payments in many different ways using your contactless Suits Me debit card.
 We offer online banking, a mobile banking app and smart banking features that make it easy to manage your finances.

 However, we also offer an exclusive cashback reward programme to all our account holders.
-This means if you use your Suits Me debit card with one of our retail partners, you’ll automatically receive a percentage of what your spend, paid directly back into your account at the end of the month.
+This means if you use your Suits Me debit card with one of our retail partners, you’ll automatically receive a percentage of what your spend, paid directly back into your account.